-If the cancer does return after the original treatment, it is called recurrent cancer.
+If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-- Where the cancer recurred
+Where the cancer recurred

-- The type of treatment your child received for the original tumor
+The type of treatment your child received for the original tumor

-- The overall health of your child
+The overall health of your child

 If the disease recurs in the lungs, surgery is often used to remove the nodules, or tumors, in the lung.
 In these situations, there is usually a better outcome for children who have the lung nodules completely removed.
-This is especially true if the disease has recurred only after the initial treatment has been completed.
+This is especially true if the disease has recurred after the initial treatment has been completed.

-If treatment fails
+If treatment does not work

-Although treatment is successful for the majority of children with cancer, sometimes it is not.
+Although treatment is successful for many children with cancer, sometimes it is not.
 If a child’s cancer cannot be cured or controlled, this is called advanced or terminal cancer.
 This diagnosis is stressful, and particularly when involving a child, adolescent, or young adult, advanced cancer is difficult to discuss.
-However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families and is there to help.
+However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.